AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_android.md

 ### Create the UI

-1. To add the text strings used by the UI, open `app/res/values/strings.xml ` and  replace the content with the following codes.
-To validate any connection to Agora Chat, you need to supply the App key for your project.
-Update "Your App Key" with your App key.
+1. To add the text strings used by the UI, open `app/res/values/strings.xml ` and  replace the content with the following codes:

    ```xml
    <resources>